irving-statek/open-pnp-wiki/Panels.md

 A panel is a physical entity consisting of multiple boards and/or subpanels that are physically connected as a single unit for convenience and economy of fabrication and assembly.
 Once all the boards making up the panel have been assembled, they are physically separated from one another by cutting, snapping, or some other means.

 OpenPnP permits any number of different board designs to be part of a single panel design and they can be arranged in any arbitrary manner.
-However, due to the nature of the PCB fabrication process, all boards of the panel must use the same layer stack-up.
+However, due to the nature of the PCB fabrication process, all boards of a panel must use the same layer stack-up.
 Check with the PCB fabricator for any additional restrictions.

 # Panel Definitions

 In OpenPnP, panels are defined on the Panels tab.
-See [here](https://github.com/openpnp/openpnp/wiki/User-Manual#panels) in the User Manual for more details.
-Each panel has width and length settings to define its dimensions.
-In addition, each panel definition consists of two lists: The first is a list of boards and/or subpanels (the panel's "children") that provide the coordinates and orientation of each member of the panel.
+See the [Panels](https://github.com/openpnp/openpnp/wiki/User-Manual#panels) section of the User Manual for more details.
+Each panel definition includes width and length settings to define its physical extent.
+In addition, each panel definition has two lists: The first is a list of boards and/or subpanels (the panel's "children") that provide the coordinates and orientation of each member of the panel.
 And the second is a list of fiducials that can be used for "fine tuning" the panel's location and rotation when it is used in a job.
-Note, that as shown in the following figure, all coordinates are defined when viewing the panel from its top side.
-This includes the coordinates of panel fiducials located on the bottom side of the panel, i.e., they are measured by looking through the panel from its top side.
+Note, as shown in the following figure, all coordinates are defined when viewing the panel from its top side.
+This includes coordinates of panel fiducials located on the bottom side of the panel, i.e., their coordinates are measured by looking through the panel from its top side.
 Also note that panels can include a mix of boards oriented with either their top or bottom side towards the panel's top side.
 The coordinates and rotation angles of the boards within a panel are fully consistent with how the coordinates and rotation angles of boards within a job are defined - the only difference is that they are measured with respect to the panel's coordinate system rather than the machine's coordinate system.

 <img width="920" alt="panelDefinition" src="https://github.com/openpnp/openpnp/assets/50550971/ba3032a7-f18e-419c-867b-041cbe04f853">&nbsp;